 Evaluate the primary and backup ANS test program(s), maintenance program, or procedures for flaws or deficiencies that could result in an unintended loss of the offsite officials’ capability to activate the primary and/or backup ANS.

 If possible, observe a primary and/or backup ANS test.
-Verify its conducted in accordance with the approved procedure and, as conducted, it supports the previous determination that the design of testing is adequate.
+Verify it is conducted in accordance with the approved procedure and, as conducted, it supports the previous determination that the design of testing is adequate.

-Review the method used for collection of test data and determine if it is timely an ANS failure would be recognized immediately.
+Review the method used for collection of test data and determine if it is timely such that an ANS failure would be recognized immediately.
 Some testing processes rely on a visit to the siren to determine test success and siren status.
 This may delay collection of data for a period.
 While this is not desirable, it is acceptable.

-erify that data is consistently collected in a reasonable (not absolute) time frame, at least before the next test, but preferably within a couple of days.
+Verify that data is consistently collected in a reasonable (not absolute) time frame, at least before the next test, but preferably within a couple of days.
 Verify that data collection actually gathers information on primary and backup ANS status rather than just the conduct of the test.

 As applicable, observe the effectiveness of the interaction between the licensee and ORO staffs during the tests and actions taken on test failures.